-Board Meetings During the COVID-19 Pandemic Like it or not, the COVID-19 pandemic is changing how Arizona planned communities and condominiums conduct business.
+Board Meetings During the COVID-19 Pandemic and Beyond Like it or not, the COVID-19 pandemic is changed how Arizona planned communities and condominiums conduct business.
 Due to Governor Ducey’s “Stay Home” Order and CDC social distancing recommendations, in-person board meetings are no longer recommended at this time.
-However, Arizona planned communities and condominiums are still obligated to comply with the Arizona Open [...]
+Arizona planned communities and condominiums are still obligated to comply with the Arizona [...]

 Using the DISC Personality to Help Your Association Get Along and Get things Done!
 DISC® is the leading personal assessment tool used by over 1 million people every year to improve work productivity, teamwork and communication.
 The DISC profile is a non-judgmental tool used for discussion of people's behavioral differences.
 If you participate in a DISC program, you'll be asked [...]

 Numerous books and lectures have covered the topic of how to successfully negotiate.
 In a community association setting, the process of negotiating can take several forms –negotiating the terms of a contract with a vendor, negotiating a settlement with a homeowner, negotiating community strategy amongst the board, etc. If you listen to the experts, you’ll notice several common themes, which [...]

 Unfortunately, the majority of media coverage involving community associations is negative.
 With that in mind, it is important for your community to be prepared in the event that the media contacts the board and/or is covering a story involving the community.
 The two most common scenarios where a community association will receive media coverage are (1) a conflict with a homeowner (in which case, the homeowner [...]